How to Consolidate Your Credit Card Debt: 5 Simple Ways

 • No guarantee of success since creditors are not required to reduce the amount owed

-• Damaged credit score due to late or missed payments
+• A damaged credit score due to late or missed payments

 • Late fees and interest can add up over time

-• The amount of forgiven debt may be taxable as income
+• The amount of forgiven debt may be taxable as income, though if you can prove insolvency you won’t have to pay

 Another way to get a handle on high-interest credit card debt is with a debt management plan (DMP).
-This is a type of repayment plan that usually lasts 3 to 5 years and is created and managed by a nonprofit credit counseling agency.
+This repayment plan usually lasts 3 to 5 years and is created and managed by a nonprofit credit counseling agency.
 By the end of the plan, any enrolled debts should be repaid.

 What are the differences between credit counseling and credit repair?
 Watch this video to learn more.